Lawtro37/NAT-bridge/README.md

 # NAT-bridge

-A sweet and simple Node.js CLI tool for tunneling TCP and UDP traffic over a peer-to-peer (P2P) network using [Hyperswarm](https://github.com/hyperswarm/hyperswarm).
+A sweet and simple single command Node.js CLI tool for tunneling TCP and UDP traffic over a peer-to-peer (P2P) network using [Hyperswarm](https://github.com/hyperswarm/hyperswarm).
 NAT-bridge allows you to expose local services to remote clients, bypassing NAT/firewall restrictions (no need for port fowarding).

 ---